thoremi2011/Movie_Recommender/docs/model_pipeline.md

 # Hot-Swappable Model Architecture

-This document describes the implementation of a flexible and maintainable architecture that allows for dynamic model loading and seamless integration of new models.
+This is how I’ve structured a flexible and maintainable architecture that enables dynamic model loading and seamless integration of new models.

 ## Overview

-The system supports multiple embedding models that can be:
+The system is designed to handle multiple embedding models that can:
-- Dynamically loaded at runtime
+- Be dynamically loaded at runtime
-- Swapped without restarting the application (**if no custom preprocessing, tokenization, or pooling is required**)
+- Be swapped without restarting the application (**as long as no custom preprocessing, tokenization, or pooling is required**)
-- Cached for improved performance
+- Be cached to improve performance
-- Automatically managed in terms of memory
+- Be automatically managed in terms of memory

 ## Architecture Components

 ### 1. Model Configuration
-Models are defined in a configuration that can be loaded from a local JSON file or AWS SSM Parameter Store.
+Model configurations are stored in either a local JSON file or AWS SSM Parameter Store.

 Example configuration:
 ```json